nrmanohar/python-package-best-practices/_episodes/04-function-style.md

 The folder is in `molecool/data/`.
 This folder can contain any data useful for testing of the basic functionality of our code.
 Be mindful that this folder is also downloaded when installing our package, so do not include data whose size is significant.

+I made this edit for the sake of making an edit

 Go ahead and copy the pdb files to a new folder `pdb` inside the data folder.
 With the files in our `molecool` folder,